evanx/certserver/README.md

 ### Redis

-The following Redis CLI commands show the data saved in Redis.
+The following Redis CLI command shows the data saved in Redis, where each cert has a hashset.

 ```shell
 $ redis-cli hkeys cert:client0